Skip to main content

 A ventral hernia occurs when tissue, such as part of the intestine, protrudes through a weak spot in the abdominal wall.
 Unlike other types of hernias that typically occur in specific areas like the groin or belly button, ventral hernias can develop anywhere in the abdominal wall.

-What are the symptoms of a ventral hernia?
+What are symptoms of a ventral hernia?

-The most common symptom of a ventral hernia is a noticeable bulge or protrusion in the abdomen.
-This bulge may become more prominent when standing, coughing, or straining.
+• A noticeable bulge or protrusion in the abdomen that may become more prominent when standing, coughing, or straining.

-Discomfort, tenderness, or aching in the affected area, particularly when touching the bulge or engaging in activities such as lifting heavy objects.
+• Discomfort, tenderness, or aching in the affected area, particularly when touching the bulge or engaging in activities such as lifting heavy objects.

-Constipation or difficulty passing stool, especially if the protruding tissue becomes trapped or twisted (incarcerated or strangulated hernia).
+• Constipation or difficulty passing stool, especially if the protruding tissue becomes trapped or twisted (incarcerated or strangulated hernia).

 How do you treat a ventral hernia?